DamianOdendaal/code-clinic-booking-system/codeclinics/README.md

 ```
 python3 -m unittest tests/test_main.py

-NOTE: running the tests will raise a ResourceWarning
+NOTE : running the tests will raise a ResourceWarning
 because we are opening a connection to the
 Google Calendar API that later closes automatically.
 ```